salvipeter/midpoint/README.md

 Uses my [geometry library](https://github.com/salvipeter/libgeom/).

-Based on the code in the [Transfinite library](https://github.com/salvipeter/transfinite/), but here the ribbons are defined by pairs of B-spline curves.
+Based on the code in the [Transfinite library](https://github.com/salvipeter/transfinite/), but here the ribbons are defined by pairs of curves.

 The example program reads `.mp` files that have the following format:
 ```